“The Legend of Tennessee Moltisanti” Review

 - “The Legend of Tennessee Moltisanti” features several scenes that drag on for too long, most notably the ones involving Melfi’s family.
 A group therapy scene toward the end of the episode, in which the Melfi’s meet with a family psychiatrist, attempts dry humor but completely misses the mark.
 The entire sequence is awkward and out of place.

 - Also in the episode, Uncle Junior meets with Livia at the nursing home to have a conversation about Tony.
 She tells him that Tony is seeing a psychiatrist, but the entire scene is undercut by the terrible stand-up comedian in the background.
-It’s cringeworthy, and it turns a crucial reveal into a throwaway scene that brings down the entire episode.
+It’s cringeworthy, turning a crucial reveal into a throwaway scene that brings down the entire episode.

 - Chris shooting the bakery boy in the foot is an homage to a scene in Goodfellas, in which Michael Imperioli played Spider, who was shot in the foot by Joe Pesci’s character.
 This is also the origin of the “It happens” line.